-This is a full pound (16oz) jar of our Briscoe County honey in a BPA-free squeezable plastic container.
-These containers are perfect for squeezing the right amount of honey to enjoy on your toast, in your coffee or tea or just all over anything you want.
+This is a full pound (16oz) jar of our Briscoe County honey in a reusable glass jar.
+The perfect amount of honey to enjoy on your toast, in your coffee or tea or just all over anything you want.
+Bring your jar back and get $1 off next season's order!

 One of the easiest ways to "de-crystalize" your honey is to just set the jar or squeeze bottle in a bowl of warm water (but avoid water over 95° Fahrenheit until it starts flowing again.
 Some folks even suggest just setting out in the warm sun but just avoid getting it too hot!